didoesdigital/steno-dictionaries/README.md

 You could then write `Test “test” test.` using `KPA* TEFT KW-GS TEFT KR-GS TEFT TP-PL`.

-Similarly with single quotation marks (not included in this dictionary):
+Similarly, with single quotation marks (not included in this dictionary):

 ```
 "TP-P": "{‘^}",